-Across centuries and continents, the Raven has held a powerful and enigmatic presence in the folklore, mythology, and spiritual beliefs of diverse cultures around the world.
-Revered as a symbol of wisdom, magic, and mystery, the Raven embodies a complexity of meanings that transcends geographical boundaries.
-Let’s embark on a journey to unravel the fascinating Raven symbolism in cultures across the globe.
+We have a pair of ravens who call our valley home.
+They’re fascinating to see (and hear!) so it’s easy to see why for so many years and in so many places, the Raven has held a powerful and enigmatic presence in the folklore, mythology, and spiritual beliefs of diverse cultures around the world.
+Revered as a symbol of wisdom, magic, and mystery, the Raven embodies a complexity of meanings.

 What Does it Mean to See a Raven?